apache/mxnet/docs/tutorials/gluon/pretrained_models.md

 resnet18 = vision.resnet18_v1(pretrained=True, ctx=ctx)
 ```

-We can look at the description of the MobileNet network for example, which has a relatively simple architecture
+We can look at the description of the MobileNet network for example, which has a relatively simple though deep architecture

 ```python